-- 21. Measurement of power and power factor of a single phase RLC circuit.
-To calculate KVA and KVAR - 22.
-Measurement of power and power factor of a 3-phase circuit by using 2- wattmeter

-23. Testing a battery for its charged condition and to charge it
+- 7. Measurement of power and power factor of a single phase RLC circuit.
+To calculate KVA and KVAR - 8.
+Measurement of power and power factor of a 3-phase circuit by using 2-wattmeter method using induction motor as a load and to calculate KVA and KVAR - 9.
+Testing a battery for its charged condition and to charge it.